zlintian/SBayesRC_pipeline/README.md

 ```

+# COJO format
-# format a GWAS summary level data to cojo format
+GWAS summary level data has various formats.
+We will need to format it to cojo format to use it as a proper input for GCTB.
 for example, if the raw gwas file has a header like this:

 > MarkerName A1 A2 Freq LogOR StdErrLogOR P